This website uses cookies that store information about your usage of the page. By continuing to use this page you confirm you are happy with that.

 Dr Diego R. Faria is a Reader in Robotics and Intelligent Adaptive Systems at the School of Physics, Engineering and Computer Science of University of Hertfordshire, Hatfield, UK.
 He is the head of the CoPERAS Lab (Cognitive, Perception and Emotion for Robotics and Autonomous Systems).
 From Jul/2016 to Mar/2022 he was a Lecturer and Senior Lecturer at Aston University, Birmingham, UK.
 Dr Diego R. Faria has coordinated multiples scientific projects in partnership with several European Universities and EU / British Companies, summing up over £3M, funded by the European Commission, UK national funding agencies (EPSRC, Royal Society, Newton Fund and Innovate-UK), the Portuguese Foundation for Science and Technolgy, IEEE RAS-SIGHT and the Brazilian agency CONFAP / Araucaria Foundation.
 The projects are related to Assistive Technology, Cognitive Robotics, Brain-Computer Interfaces, Artificial Perception, AI and Machine Learning applied to multiple contexts, including social and affective robotics, autonomous vehicles and adaptive intelligent systems.
 From 2014 to 2016, he was a Postdoctoral Fellow at the Institute of Systems and Robotics, Portugal, where he collaborated on several projects funded by the European Commission and the Portuguese government in the areas of Robotics, AI, and Assistive Technology.
 He received his Ph.D. in Electrical and Computer Engineering (Cognitive Robotics) from the University of Coimbra, Portugal, in 2014.
 He holds a MSc. degree in Computer Science from the Federal University of Paraná (UFPR), Brazil in 2005.
 In 2001 he obtained a B.Tech. degree in Informatics Technology (data computing), and a specialization (PGDip) in Computer Science, State University of Londrina (UEL) in 2002.
 He is reviewer of the most important Robotics conferences world-wide and the highest impact journals in the field of Robotics, Pattern Recognition, Brain-Computer Interfaces, and Applied Machine Learning.
 He has published several scientific papers in high impact journals and international conferences available at http://shorturl.at/dlos6

 Dr Catherine Menon is a principal lecturer within the robotics research group.
 Her research focuses on the intersection between safety and ethics in autonomous systems.
-She was PI on the AAIP funded feasibility project Assuring safety and social credibility and is a member of the BSI AMT/10 and AMT/10/1 Committees, providing UK input into ISO/TC 299 (standardisation in robotics) and BS 8611 (ethical design and application of robotic devices).
+She was PI on the AAIP funded feasibility project Assuring safety and social credibility and is a Co-I on the Robotics Standard Expert Review project, funded by the Emergence network She is a member of the BSI AMT/10 and AMT/10/1 Committees, providing UK input into ISO/TC 299 (standardisation in robotics) and BS 8611 (ethical design and application of robotic devices).

 3D printing, Human-Robot Interaction (HRI), Artificial Intelligence (AI), Rehabilitation Robotics, Robots in Therapy and Education, Assistive Robotics, Social Robotics.